awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1a_cur_setup.md

 If you have a Cost & Usage Report that meets this criteria you can use it, if not, you can create a new CUR and request a [backfill](https://docs.aws.amazon.com/cur/latest/userguide/troubleshooting.html#backfill-data).

-## CUR Deployment
+## 1/3 CUR Deployment
 Please follow one of the options bellow.
 ### Option 1.
 Multi account deployment with CloudFormation (Suggested)
 {{%expand "Click here to continue with Cloud Formation Deployment" %}}

 If you have __one or several management (payer) accounts__ we recommend to install Dashboads in a dedicated AWS Account.
 In this case you will need to create Cost & Usage Reports to export data to S3 in each management (payer) account and then configure an S3 replication to the dedicated account.
-The replicaiton data volume is relatively small.

 ![Images/multi-account/Architecture1.png](/Cost/200_Cloud_Intelligence/Images/multi-account/Architecture1.png?classes=lab_picture_small)

 If you have just one management (payer) account, a dedicated account for dashboards is still a recommended option.

-Another frequent use case is __multi linked account__ setup.
+Another use case is __multi linked account__ setup.
 When AWS Customer has a number of AWS Accounts but no access to management (payer) account.
 In this case it is possible to configure CUR in each account and set up a replication to one account that will be used for dashboards.
 Thus the replication architecture is similar to the schema with multi-payer described on the schema above.
 An only difference is that in this case a local CUR must be activated in the destination account.

 This section provide deep dive on automated way to aggregate the Cost and Usage Report data across multiple accounts.